cowboydaniel/secure-vault/roadmap.md

 This document outlines the remaining development roadmap for the Secure Vault project, focusing on upcoming features and enhancements for our 512-bit Multi-Layer Encryption System.

-## 🔴 CRITICAL PRIORITY: Phase 0 - User Authentication & First-Start Protocol (0% Complete)
+## 🔴 CRITICAL PRIORITY: Phase 0 - User Authentication & First-Start Protocol (40% Complete)

-**STATUS**: Not Started - This is the next critical feature to implement before any other development.
+**STATUS**: In Progress – Core database and authentication services are implemented, CLI authentication is online, and GUI onboarding is underway.

 **OBJECTIVE**: Implement a secure authentication system with first-start account creation and PIN-based login to protect vault access.